Sumeer-Riaz/Git-Tutes/git-readme.txt

-git init 						// declare current folder as git master for this project git status git add . 						// all the files have been added from working directory to stagging area git rm --cached <file>			// to unstage git commit -m "version 1.0"		// commit files to include files from stagging area to git directory
+git init 						// declare current folder as git master for this project git status git add . 						// all the files have been added from working directory to stagging area
+								// 'git add -A' stages all
+								// 'git add .'  stages new and modified, without deleted
+								// 'git add -u' stages modified and deleted without adding new git rm --cached <file>			// to unstage git commit -m "version 1.0"		// commit files to include files from stagging area to git directory